sydleither/spatial_egt/README.md

 - Output will be in output/test/test/0.
 The output, 2Dcoords.csv, records the coordinates of each cell at the end of the run.

 `bash output/test/run.sh`
-- Run model as a job on a HPCC
+- Run model as a job on MSU's HPCC.
-- This will require manual modification of `run_config.sb`
+- This will require manual modification of `run_config.sb` to remove my email and my lab's node.

 `bash output/test/visualize.sh`
 - Visualize model locally